kryptos16/Portfolio/README.md

 # Portfolio
-this is the My Personal Portfolio used the full stack web development when u got error than maight be help u follwed command for backend when start for run
+this is the My Personal Portfolio used the full stack web development when u got error than followed command might be helping u- for backend when start for run
 If you see the error EADDRINUSE: address already in use :::5000, another process is using port 5000.Open PowerShell and run netstat -ano | findstr :5000